mxie/operations/docs/using-funds/pex-cards.md

 # PEX Card
-**IMPORTANT NOTE: Pex cards are currently in transition as part of our switch from our fiscal sponsor.
-If you expect to need a Pex card, please contact us at finance@bridgefoundry.org before filling out the application so we can discuss options until the transition is complete.**

 A Pex Card works as a debit card and it is designed to add greater flexibility and accessibility to funds for Chapter and Bridge Leaders.